Research

 (2023) Advocacy and action: Persuasive strategies for digital activism and influence.
 In Strategic Social Media as Activism: Repression, Resistance, Rebellion, Reform.

-You can learn more about Victoria’s research by reviewing her CV.
+Find the full list of publications and learn more about Victoria’s research by reviewing her CV.